thegreatkeej/Estimator_Project/README.md

 •	Export PGAdmin db’s so that they re-write existing db in-place

-•	I have a schema but My PGAdmin schema needs a little work.
-I get minor error messages when I try to use it.
-It needs to get fixed

 •	We need historical data to create an effective predictive model and I don’t have it yet, however, we do have 375 rows of data and counting and I should be able to come up with something that predicts by the end of the week.

 •	Create structure of presentation